andr-ew/bleached/README.md

 q2) i get an error compiling the firmware, `'usbMIDI' was not declared in this scope`. a2) set the USB type to 'Serial + MIDI' on the Tools -> USB Type menu.

-q3) the screws in the BOM don't fit the spacers. a3) you can use M2.5 screws.